corbindeveloper/corbindeveloper/README.md

 - 👨‍💻 Some languages I enjoy → CSS, Javascript, Python, Tailwind, Coffeescript..
 - 🥷 Currently a student at Coding Dojo
-- 📫 You can connect with me on ...
+- 🤝🏾 You can connect with me on ...
 [LinkedIn](https://www.linkedin.com/in/corbin-crawford-257b0423b/)
+- 📫 You can message me at ... <corbin.developer@gmail.com>
 - ❗Proud user of VSCode and Brackets

 > Thanks for visiting!